segocago/ug-website/README.md

 # ug-website
-My website that i have used as portfolio as an undergraduate student in Bilkent University
+A website that i have used as portfolio as an undergraduate student in Bilkent University